May 20, 2013, 11:53:57 AM *

 These relationships are characterized over time by unhealthy dependency, unhealthy boundaries, guilt and abuse.
 Convinced of their lack of worth and not feeling truly lovable, some people will use seduction, control, guilt and manipulation to attract and hold onto romantic partners.

-Weiss points out that not everyone who engages in sexual exploitation is has a long term problem, many people may have their judgment skewed by a difficult person or situation from time to time in their lives.
+Weiss points out that not everyone who engages in sexual exploitation has a long term problem, many people may have their judgment skewed by a difficult person or situation from time to time in their lives.

 muddychicken